rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/deploying-site-b.rst

 Playbook to deploy the container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next you'll deploy a container-based version of your application to your dev environment.
 In this lab you'll do that using Ansible as well.
+First, you'll need to add a ``dev`` group to ``~/playbook/hosts``.

 .. code-block:: bash